pgte/nodeconf-bcn-2015/README.md

 Written by Csaba Palfi

+//TODO photos + links + some more details about the workshop

 21st November 2015 marked the Barcelona edition of the longest running community-driven Node.js conference.
 As part of the conference - the day after - Tom Gallacher, Hassy Veldstra and Igor Soarez from YLD delivered a hand-on Node.js Performance workshop.
 Let's dive in with a short summary of the talks:

 ## V8 under the hood - Franziska Hinkelman